ssanj/babyloncandle/posts/2021-08-26-java-planet-enum-in-Haskell.md

     in SurfaceWeight $ otherMass * sg
 ```

 Notice how we pass in the `Planet` instance we need to each function above.
-We don't have a `this` reference.
+We don't have a `this` reference as in most OOP languages.
 Here's the Java implementation of the above functions with an explicit `this` reference added:

 ```{.java .scrollx}
     double surfaceGravity() {